-Clinical trials also shows that vitamin C has been shown to be an effective therapy for reducing total cholesterol as well as the bad cholesterol – LDL a major risk factor for heart disease.
+Clinical trials and various studies show that vitamin C has been shown to be an effective therapy for reducing total cholesterol as well as the bad cholesterol – LDL a major risk factor for heart disease.

 Antioxidants are particularly important where there is poor cardiovascular health due to the oxidative damage that occurs.
 So another reason why Vitamin C is very beneficial!

-There are a few types of different vitamin C supplements on the market the most common one being varying forms of ascorbic acid.
+There are a few types of different vitamin C dietary supplement types on the market the most common one being varying forms of ascorbic acid.

 Buffered vitamin c is where ascorbic acid is added to a mineral like magnesium, calcium or potassium.